First Peoples, governance and new paradigms conference. February 2019.

 The two winners of the competition will receive AUD$5,000 each to be donated to a community, organisation or initiative of their choice.
 We encourage all entrants and those featured in the video to attend the conference, and we will be providing the two award winners with financial assistance for up to three people to attend the conference for free.

 The videos will form a pivotal component of another new ANZSOG initiative designed to feature content produced directly by and with Indigenous peoples.
-The Indigenous Wise Practice stream, which will become a part of our renowned Case Library, will showcase strengths-based Indigenous initiatives and Indigenous leadership exemplars to bring the wise, resilient and innovative ideas and practices of Indigenous peoples to centre-stage attention.
-Cases will be freely available as an online resource for practitioners and scholars for use in public administration teaching and practice.
+The Indigenous Wise Practice stream, which will become a part of our renowned Case Library, will showcase strengths-based Indigenous initiatives and Indigenous leadership.
+These cases will bring the wise, resilient and innovative ideas and practices of Indigenous peoples to centre-stage.
+Cases will be available as an online resource for practitioners and scholars for use in public administration teaching and practice.

-Details: Every submission will be featured in the new Indigenous Wise Practice stream of ANZSOG’s Case Library.
-By submitting your video, you grant ANZSOG a non-exclusive licence to copy or reproduce materials in its Case Library, website and marketing materials, including social media.
+Purpose: Every submission will be featured in the new Indigenous Wise Practice stream of ANZSOG’s Case Library.
+The materials are intended for use as teaching and learning resources only.
+By submitting your video, you are granting ANZSOG a non-exclusive licence to copy or reproduce materials in its Case Library, website and marketing materials, including social media.
+ANZSOG respects the rights of Indigenous peoples to protect and control the use of their knowledge, images and stories, and will work with Entrants to ensure the use and reproduction of submissions is appropriate.

 At the 2017 conference, held at the University of Sydney, ANZSOG with the key support of PM&C looked back over the 50 years of public administration of Indigenous affairs since the 1967 referendum and asked the question, Can’t we do better?